ndierckx/NOVOPlasty/README.md

 NOVOPlasty is a de novo assembler for short circular genomes.
 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

-**Last updates: 11/07/17 version 2.6.2**
+**Last updates: 28/08/17 version 2.6.3**
+- Improved Seed retrieval.
+- Indicates when the coverage is too low (it gave a seed error before).
-- Resolved bugs in the merging of contigs.
+- Resolved some bugs and small improvements.
-**24/07/17**
-- Reference option will work with more distant genomes.
 **05/07/17**
 - New Reference option available, only been tested on references of the same genus (UPDATED CONFIG FILE!).
 - This reference option will be used to resolve duplicated regions or inverted repeats, the assembly will still be de novo
 - Improved plant mitochondria option, reduced assembly of chloroplast sequences in "mito_plant" mode
 - But you first have to assemble the chloroplast before the mitochondria in plants!
 - "mito_plant" mode will be further improved.
-**04/05/17**
-- Improved save assembled reads option
-- Seed errors related to incompatible reads ids solved (was only partially solved in previous update).
 **28/04/17**
 - A new option to save the assembled reads in seperate files (UPDATED CONFIG FILE!).
 - Seed errors related to incompatible reads ids solved (SRA data files were often incompatible).